Evilpaul/CANoeCamera/README.md

 | VideoBitRate | The bitrate to be used when saving video data |
 | VideoFileName | The filename of a video to be saved.
 FFMPEG uses the default codec based upon the file extension |
 | VideoState | Toggle between Stopped (0) and Running (1) in order to begin or end video recording |

+**Note:** If WebCam is added to an existing CANoe configuration then the name of the sysvar dll referenced in WebCam/WebCam.csproj will need to be modified to reflect the name of the new CANoe configuration name.

+Sysvars can be added to an existing project by importing WebCam/Canoe/WebCam.vsysvar